Sehmimul/Maximum-Likelihood-Estimation/README.md

 # Maximum-Likelihood-Estimation
 This is algorithm was developed with Scipy and Numpy.
 The algorithm can be used to estimate one parameter of equation 29 in the paper https://arxiv.org/pdf/2008.06602.pdf.

+** The original data files are not uploaded as the data files are the properties of the research group which write the research paper **